When do I have to have finished my PhD by to be eligible for the 2023 cohort application and selection process?

 Are submitted/under-review papers able to be included in the application?
 What about other kinds of output?

-Yes, you may include three types of publications ‘Published’, ‘In-Press’ and ‘In-Preparation’.
+Yes, you may include three types of publications ‘Published Research’, ‘Articles in Press’ and ‘Articles in Preparation’.
 You may also include Patents, Book Chapters, etc. in the Other Outputs section of the application form.

 How does the Academic Review work?
 Are there interviews?

 There are no interviews for the Academic Review process.
-At this stage of the process, a review panel of three-five senior academics (all broadly expert in the area of your PhD research area) review your application materials independently ahead of convening as a panel to discuss each application and to arrive at a consensus set of recommendations and rankings.
+At this stage of the process, a review panel of three to five senior academics (all broadly expert in the area of your PhD research) review your application materials independently ahead of convening as a panel to discuss each application and to arrive at a consensus set of recommendations and rankings.